RylanCodes/RylanCodes/README.md

 Identified as a responsible, detail-oriented, versatile, self-motivated, and genuine person.

-* 🌍  I'm based in I'm based in Trois-Rivières, Québec, Canada
+* 🌍  I'm based in Trois-Rivières, Québec, Canada
 * ✉️  You can contact me at [rylancodes@gmail.com](mailto:rylancodes@gmail.com)
 * 🧠  I'm learning Typescript and Vue.js
 * 🤝  I'm open to collaborating on web development projects